ypoulos96/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple console Rock, Paper, Scissors game between the user and the computer.
+A simple Rock, Paper, Scissors console game between the user and the computer.
+First player to win 3 rounds wins the match.
+When the player decides to quit, the player's and the computer's total round wins are displayed.